Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

     (plumbing squares)

-Explicit details expanding on why these two pieces of information are essential can be found in Bonahon and Seibenmann [@bonahonNewGeometricSplittings2016].
+Explicit details expanding on why these two pieces of information are essential can be found in Bonahon and Siebenmann [@bonahonNewGeometricSplittings2016].
 We will see in the following subsections ways in which these data are essential, albeit in specialized cases.